Associate in Science in Nursing

-The Connecticut Community College Nursing Program (CT-CCNP) is an innovative associate degree program of study offered at six Connecticut Community Colleges.
+The Nursing program at Gateway Community College is one of several in the Connecticut Community College Nursing Program (CT-CCNP), an innovative associate degree program of study offered at six Connecticut Community Colleges.
 The common nursing programming offers a four-semester curriculum designed to prepare registered nurses to function in the professional role utilizing current standards of nursing practice.
 In addition, students within the program have the same admission and policy standards, which allows for greater student flexibility.

 The Nursing program is a four-semester program which, upon successful completion, awards an Associate in Science Degree.
 Sixty-eight credits are required for graduation.
 The curriculum is built upon courses from the social and biological sciences, liberal arts, and nursing.
 These courses provide the foundation for the practice of nursing.
 Six core values (critical thinking, safe and competent practice, caring, professionalism, communication, and holistic care) provide the framework for the nursing curriculum.